Tangowali

 Tangowali (Punjabi, Urdu: ٹانگووالی) is a village in Sargodha District of Punjab, Pakistan.
 Its full name is Chak No. 17-S.B.
-It is situated in Sargodha, about 18 kilometers east of Sargodha District near by Kot Moman Road Sargodha.
-It is about 102 miles (or 164 km) to Islamabad in south, the country's capital town.
+It is situated in Sargodha, about 18 kilometers east of Sargodha District near Kot Momin Road.
+It is about 102 miles (or 164 km) to Islamabad in south, the country's capital.
 This village recently become the most active and social media village of Sargodha region by getting 25,000+ SUBSCRIBERS on YouTube by getting the help from most leading service group in the village.

 History

 Tangowali which is commonly known as Tangowali or more famously "Kalyaran da Pind".
-Shepherding animals was the occupation adopted by the Tangowali people.
-The word "tango" means shepherding in the Punjabi language.

-The History of Tangowali Starts In 1802 A family settled down here namely Chughtai,s.
-The Mughal dynasty was concerned with chughtai,s.
-After the partition in 1947 Chughtai,s were first to stable the Tangowali.
-It is the short story of Tangowali.
-It is an example of love, honesty, bravery, & simplicity.